sarah-cic-uk/Code-the-Future/session-4/advanced_css.md

   - This is the most popular and (arguably) the best CSS framework.
   - It comes with pre-defined components - which are built using HTML, SASS, and JavaScript and has a large community support.
   - It provides a very detailed documentation with layouts that are easy to understand.
-  - Check out <a href='https://getbootstrap.com/' target='_blank'>https://getbootstrap.com/</a> for more information and also see some live-demos.
+  - Check out <a href='https://getbootstrap.com/' target='_blank' title="External link to bootstrap.com">https://getbootstrap.com/</a> for more information and also see some live-demos.

   Example Setup for using Bootstrap followed below: